basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/adding-removing-nodes.md

   13 transfers from 'riak@192.168.2.2' to 'riak@192.168.2.6'
 ```

-If the plan is to your liking, submit the changes by running `riak-admin
+If the plan is to your liking, submit the changes by running `riak admin
 cluster commit`.

 {{% note title="Note on ring changes" %}}
 The algorithm that distributes partitions across the cluster during membership
 changes is non-deterministic.
 As a result, there is no optimal ring.
 In the
 event that a plan results in a slightly uneven distribution of partitions, the
 plan can be cleared.
-Clearing a cluster plan with `riak-admin cluster clear`
+Clearing a cluster plan with `riak admin cluster clear`
-and running `riak-admin cluster plan` again will produce a slightly different
+and running `riak admin cluster plan` again will produce a slightly different
 ring.
 {{% /note %}}